sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

 # Installation:
 1) Clone this repository into your Local Machine
-2) Install the necessary libraries like Gdal, Keras, Image processing libraries(openCV) etc. Do this by making a new Enviornment in Conda.
+2) Install the necessary libraries like Gdal, Keras, Image processing libraries(openCV) etc. Do this by making a new enviornment using conda.

 Note about Gdal: The Geospatial Data Abstraction Library is a computer software library for reading and writing raster and vector geospatial data formats, and is released under the permissive X/MIT style free software license by the Open Source Geospatial Foundation.
 Install Gdal using: conda install gdal